divio/divio-cloud-docs/index.rst

 :ref:`Tutorials <introduction>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get started with a hands-on introduction to the Divio for developers.
+Get started with a hands-on introduction to Divio for developers.